epidrome/cover-card/README.md

 ### Domain name

-Github Pages supports free custom domain names, so it is worth buying a domain name and puting it at the settings.
+Github Pages supports free custom domain names, so it is worth buying a domain name and fill it in `Custom domain` field at the settings.
 If you want to use the theme with you user page (ie. username.github.io), then delete (or rename) your `master branch` and rename your `gh-branch` to `master` #13

 ### Working example